 For the purposes of the Regulations, a retailer is someone who sells drinks to consumers in Scotland.
 This includes face-to-face retail, online retail, sales in a hospitality setting, sales from vending machines, and wholesalers that sell direct to consumers.

 Wholesalers have similar obligations to retailers.
 Once the scheme goes live, they will be responsible for making sure the drinks they sell to customers for retail sale in Scotland are from registered producers and that they charge the deposit when the drinks are sold.
 It will be important that they know which stock is part of the scheme and which is not and make this clear to customers.

 Wholesalers do not need to operate a return point unless they are selling drinks that are part of the scheme directly to consumers.

 For the purposes of the Regulations, a wholesaler is someone who sells drinks that they have not produced or imported themselves and are not selling to consumers, but instead sell to retailers or other business that will sell to consumers.
 This includes any third-party reseller regardless of whether they operate from a warehouse or not.

 A scheme administrator is responsible for the day-to-day management of Scotland’s Deposit Return Scheme.
 They are approved by Scottish Ministers and are legally able to act on behalf of producers to fulfil their legal obligations as detailed in the Regulations.
 This includes being responsible for submitting applications to SEPA on behalf of the producers they represent and complying with the Regulations on their behalf.

 You can also find more information on Scotland’s Deposit Return Scheme following the links below:

 - The Deposit and Return Scheme for Scotland Regulations 2020

-If you need any further help or information about the regulation of Scotland's Deposit Return Scheme, please contact us.
+If you need any further help or information about the regulation of Scotland's Deposit Return Scheme, please use our online form to contact us.